 How to make:

 STIR powdered sugar with lemon juice in base of shaker until sugar dissolves.
-Add bourbon, SHAKE with ice and strain into ice-filled glass.
+Add cognac, SHAKE with ice and strain into ice-filled glass.
 TOP with champagne and lightly stir.

 |1 fl oz||Lemon juice (freshly squeezed)|